microsoft/fabrikate-definitions/definitions/fabrikate-jaeger/README.md

 This [fabrikate](http://github.com/microsoft/fabrikate) stack installs Jaeger on your cluster, with a provided "production" configuration.

+IMPORTANT NOTE: This component is depreciated in favor of the supported [jaeger-operator](../jaeger-operator) stack.

 ### Requirements

 - The [fabrikate 0.2.3](http://github.com/microsoft/fabrikate/releases) cli tool installed locally